bitmark-inc/docs/learning-bitmark/quick-start/simple-solution-for-node-setup.md

 ## Start your bitmark node

-A user can run a bitmark node in several ways.
+A user can install services like bitmarkd, discovery and recorderd base their own interested.
+To install those services, the user needs to configure the settings and install dependencies before running each service.
+For the first time user,  a  docker container with a bitmark node and miner services is the quickest and easiest way to start with bitmark node.
 This section will guide you to start a bitmark node using docker container.
 Inside a bitmark node docker container, there are bitmarkd, recorderd, payment system and a user interface to control and monitor services.

 ## Prerequisites